rpgreview/papersandpaychecks/pnp.md

 At the end of the day however, the main purpose of "Papers and Paychecks" is enjoyment.
 Consider this "Rule 0" of the game.
 If the game is not enjoyable then something has gone wrong and it needs to be addressed.
 It doesn't have to be *fun*, as such, to use the etymological sense i.e., foolish.
 Players as well as characters can have their own assumptions challenged, and things will not always go well for their characters (indeed, in *Papers & Paychecks* they can go very bad indeed).
 But rather it will give "enjoyment" and the act of exploring the shared imaginary space of a fictional universe that is like many of our own lives turned "up to eleven" will be provide entertainment, amusement, and perhaps even a little bit of insight.

 This game has a set of rules that is heavily inspired by the principles of 'playable realism'.
-The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or at least vermissildtude.
+The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or at least verisimilitude.
 Quite obviously, given the origins of the cartoon in Advanced Dungeons & Dragons (TM), one would not be surprised to see a significant influence by various editions of that game in this design.
 Nevertheless, as with many other games, If a situation arises that is not covered in the rules, The Boss should make a hard and fast decision to continue play and if necessary the players can all revisit the situation outside of play.
 Consider this "Rule 1" - The Boss Rule.
 All rules in this book are subject to the whim of The Boss.

 By way of conclusion, a couple of other matters of note must be raised.
 This game does deal with situations that are obviously more contemporary, but with also 'adult concepts' (after all, it involves playing the role of adult characters) and is recommended for mature readers.
 Circumstances should not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and somewhat inebriated co-worker at an office party.
 Make of that what you will.
 It also means that occassionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
 To rewrite George Carlin; "feces, urine, copulate, vagina, fellator, mater-copulator, and teats".